Practice Development for Medical Expert Witnesses

 Some forensic professionals use their own name like Drjoesjameschmoemd.com.

 I don’t recommend this.
-Attorneys looking for someone like you doesn’t yet know your name.
+Attorneys looking for someone like you don’t yet know your name.

 That won’t always be true.
-But our focus is providing new clients an open door.
+But our focus is providing new clients an open door to your practice.
+Repeat customers will appreciate a shorter domain alias that is easy to remember.

 Purchase a second domain name that points to your primary website.

 Case in Point.
 My client, Dr. Adhia, has the domain www.forensicpsychiatrynow.com.
 To make it easier for his attorney clients, he registered his initials www.sgamd.com.
-When Dr. Adhia added another doctor to his practice, he decided to use his other business name, Adhia & Associates, and registered www.aamedlegal.com.
-All take you to the same destination site but some are easier than others to remember, once the attorney already knows his practice.
+When Dr. Adhia added another doctor to his practice, he registered www.aamedlegal.com.
+All take you to the same destination site, but some are easier than others to remember AFTER YOU ALREADY KNOW THE DOCTOR AND THE PRACTICE.
+Try it:

 Primary url: www.forensicpsychiatrynow.com